xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 * In 2012, I contributed a chapter on the pre-fork version of SceneJS to *OpenGL Insights*, which you can now [download for free](http://127.0.0.1:4000/pdfs/OpenGLInsights.pdf).
 * In 2015, I gave a talk on SceneJS at the Berlin WebGL Meetup - [here are the slides](http://slides.com/xeolabs/deck) from that talk, with a few embedded demos.

+## Next Steps: xeogl

+I'm going to keep making more of these WebGl engines, because there's never a one-size-fit-all solution (and well, it is a bit of a creative compulsion).
+<br><br>
+The public fork of SceneJS is archived now, so it's no longer under development.
+However, if you're looking for a production-proven
+WebGL-based 3D visualization engine with a more conventional component-based architecture, you might find my latest engine useful: [xeogl](http://xeogl.org).

 ## Acknowledgements

  * [Vladimir Vukevic](https://en.wikipedia.org/wiki/Vladimir_Vuki%C4%87evi%C4%87) for kicking WebGL off with his Canvas3D experiments,